estherkimani/esther-portfolio/README.md

 # Project name: Portfolio|Esther Kimani
 --------------------------------------------------------------
-This project was generated with Atom as my text editor
+This project was generated with Atom as my text editor.

 --------------------------------------------------------------
 ## Project Description